 So be warned, that in a world of 3 billion cellphone cams at large, photo curators may treat you with the same amount of respect that is shown to a homeless man offering someone a sack of shit.

 Scape Martinez gives the rundown on how a successful artist must work…

 “Never give up!
 Don’t listen to the haters.
 Don’t try to be an artist unless you can work and live in isolation, without any thanks….bleak, but needed until you get to the much lauded place.”

 The hierarchy or ‘chain of command’ within an art museum’s acquisition process.

 In a previous post, The reality of being an artist, I talked about rejection.
 Rejection is part of life when you promote your art.
 When it comes to getting work accepted into top tier art museums…it is very, very hard.
-Even if you are lucky enough to be wanted by the Curator, it sometimes can take a year or more to get approval from all parties of the acquisition team.
-You not only have to be favored by the Curator, the Head Curator, the Deputy Director and Director but the Acquisition Committee and Board of Directors must approve of the acquisition as well.
+Even if you are lucky enough to be wanted by the curator, it sometimes can take a year or more to get approval from all parties of the acquisition team.
+You not only have to be favored by the Curator, Head Curator, Deputy Director and Director but the Acquisition Committee and Board of Directors must approve of the acquisition as well.

 Now, every museum is different.
 In small size institutions the Director may be able to make the decision in short order.
 But in larger museums there is most definitely a lot of hoops that the artist must jump through working their way through the museum’s management hierarchy and acquisition process.

 In my early days of museum work I learned an important lesson.
 My work was accepted by the Curator and I was told it would be presented to the Board by the Director at the next meeting.
 I felt sure the Board would accept it – so much so that I listed it on my bio as already being in their permanent collection.